24+ Unplugged Road Trip Activities for Kids (2024)

 16. Travel Toys

 Order a bunch of travel toys online before your trip and keep them hidden from your kids.
-Then hand out the toys for good behavior or at particular mile markers.
-You can also find affordable toys and prizes at the Dollar Store.
+Then hand out the playthings for good behavior or at particular mile markers.
+You can also find affordable toys and prizes at the Dollar Store or 99 Cent Store.

-If you’re feeling rather fancy, wrap them in gift-wrapping paper before you go.
-An easier solution is to wrap them up in tin foil.
-Easy peasy but still fun to open!
+If you’re feeling rather fancy, wrap the toys in gift-wrapping paper before you go.
+An easier solution is to wrap them in tin foil.
+Easy peasy, but still fun to open!

-Take a look at my picks for the 30+ best travel toys for kids of all ages.
+Take a look at my picks for the top toddler travel toys and the best travel toys for kids from grade school to high school.
 I share fun ideas for kids, from a modern rattle that all babies love, to sand toys for use at the rest stop, and even diversions for picky teenagers.

-Once you return home, be sure to keep these travel toys separate from your children’s everyday toy chest.
-That way, the next time you travel, the toys will seem exciting and new again!
+Once you return home from your trip, be sure to keep these travel toys separate from your children’s everyday toy chest.
+That way, the next time you travel, the travel toys will seem exciting and new again!

 17. Travel Board Games